8th Uhlan Regiment of Prince Józef Poniatowski: Symbols

 The regimental flag was funded by wives, mothers and sisters of the officers of the unit.
 In April 1920, it was handed to Captain Adam Sokolowij, during the ceremony at Lwow Cathedral.

 The badge was accepted by the military authorities on February 28, 1922.
 It was in the shape of the cross, with dates 1791, 1918 and inscription 8 U written on its arms.
-On the top was the inscription PIERWSZY PULK (FIRST REGIMENT), and between the arms of the cross were coats of arms of the Lands of Krakow, Oswiecim, Zator and Cieszyn.
-The badge was designed by Jozef Brunicki, and manufactured by Franciszek Malina from Krakow.
+On the top was the inscription PIERWSZY PULK (FIRST REGIMENT), and between the arms of the cross were coats of arms of the Lands of Kraków, Oświęcim, Zator and Cieszyn.
+The badge was designed by Jozef Brunicki, and manufactured by Franciszek Malina from Kraków.

 The regiment had its own zurawiejka: “Wry mouths, wry legs, we are the uhlans of Prince Jozef”.

 Currently, the traditions of the 8th Regiment are continued by reenactors of the Association Squadron Niepolomice, who wear the uniforms of the regiment during patriotic events.
-In Andrzej Wajda’s Katyn (film), two of the main characters, Rotmistrz Andrzej and Colonel Jerzy serve in the 8th Uhlan Regiment.
+In Andrzej Wajda's Katyn (film), two of the main characters, Rotmistrz Andrzej and Colonel Jerzy serve in the 8th Uhlan Regiment.